Understanding Hip Fractures

 An intertrochanteric fracture is a break down through the top of the femur.

-A subtrochanteric fracture is a break across the shaft of the femur.
+A subtrochanteric fracture is a break across the upper shaft of the femur.